EARTH-TONED BEET AND CARROT SOUP

 TIPS

-- Roast In Advance: Roasting the vegetables ahead of time saves time and intensifies natural sweetness.
+- Roast In Advance: Roasting the vegetables ahead of time intensifies natural sweetness.

 - Balance Acidity: Add lemon juice gradually and taste to ensure it complements rather than overpowers.